WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-08-microservices-getting-started.md

 ### Data consistency

 Microservices often exchange data asynchronously and also have their own data storage.
-This can lead to data inconsistency, for example, the customer services updates a customer but the order service hasn&#8217;t updated the customer yet.
-The data will be synchronized eventually but you can&#8217;t say exactly when.
+This can lead to data inconsistency, for example, the customer services updates a customer but the order service hasn't updated the customer yet.
+The data will be synchronized eventually but you can't say exactly when.

 ### Debugging is harder